sfomuseum/go-libraryofcongress/README.md

 go build -mod vendor -o bin/parse-lcsh cmd/parse-lcsh/main.go
 ```

+### parse-lcnaf

+`parse-lcname is a command-line tool to parse the Library of Congress `lcname.both.ndjson` (or `lcname.both.ndjson.zip`) file and output CSV-encoded subject heading ID and (English) label data.

 ### parse-lcsh

 `parse-lcsh` is a command-line tool to parse the Library of Congress Subject Headings (`lcsh.both.ndjson`) file and output CSV-encoded subject heading ID and (English) label data.